BrunoFrancesco97/SudokuSolver/README.md

 single sudoku is repeated 100 times in order to have a better approximation of the results.
 By considering:
-- Exec.time: how long the solver takes to end the execution of the algorithm;
+- **Exec.time**: how long the solver takes to end the execution of the algorithm;
-- Avg Random Choice: how many random choices are performed by
-- the solver in order to obtain a simpler matrix since cells can't be simplied more;
+- **Avg Random Choice**: how many random choices are performed by the solver in order to obtain a simpler matrix since cells can't be simplied more;
-- Avg Backtrack calls: how many backtracking calls are performed by the solver in order to return to the point when recursion was called, so to make a new random choice with a different value;
+- **Avg Backtrack calls**: how many backtracking calls are performed by the solver in order to return to the point when recursion was called, so to make a new random choice with a different value;
-- Success rate: how many solutions returned from the algorithm are correct (given as percentage);
+- **Success rate**: how many solutions returned from the algorithm are correct (given as percentage);
-- Probability updates: how many times the probability matrix is updated;
+- **Probability updates**: how many times the probability matrix is updated;

 I've obtained the following results: